ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 aspf:
 :   (plain-text; **OPTIONAL**; default is "r".)
 Indicates whether
-    the Domain Owner requires strict or relaxed SPF Identifier Alignment mode.
+    the Domain Owner or PSO requires strict or relaxed SPF Identifier Alignment mode.
 See (#spf-identifiers) for details.
 Valid values are as follows:

     r: